polkadot-fellows/RFCs/text/0031-corejam.md

 At some point later `T+r+i+a` (where `a` is the time to distribute the fragments of the Work Package and report their archival to the next Relay-chain Block Author) the Availability Protocol has concluded and the Relay-chain Block Author of the time brings this information on-chain in the form of a bitfield in which an entry flips from zero to one.

 Finally, at some point later still `T+r+i+a+o`, the Results of the Work Package are Accumulated into the common state of the Relay-chain.
 Here, `a` is any latency incurred due to ordering requirements and is expected to be zero in the variant of this proposal to be implemented initially.
-See Work Package Ordering, later.
+See *Work Package Ordering*, later.

 ### Collect-Refine